General packing list

 - Your wonderful selves, your bright smiles, and your village-building attitudes!

-Some of this year’s skills involve extra supplies that you’ll want to bring from home, if you have them.
-Here’s a list to help with packing:
+Some of the skills involve extra supplies that you’ll want to bring from home, if you have them.
+This list will be updated as we have confirmed workshops to help with packing: